 Parents form trusting relationships with their For Baby’s Sake Practitioner.
 They feel safe and know that we won’t judge people for what they’ve done, experienced or how they are as parents.

 Our strengths-based approach helps parents handle emotions such as anger and fear, so that they can start to enjoy taking responsibility for their own future.

 Parents receive trauma-informed support to acknowledge and explore often unresolved and complex childhood trauma.
 This helps them build resilience and change harmful patterns of behaviour.

 The Inner Child module is at the therapeutic core of the programme.
 This is where parents can discover and reconnect with the root of their fears, insecurities and sabotaging life patterns.

 Parenting interventions for mothers and fathers, based on attachment theory, focus on sensitive, attuned interaction with their babies.
 Parents grow in confidence and ability to support their baby’s emotional development.

 The programme has rigorous safety planning and multi-agency working to ensure the safety of both parents and child.

-We welcome approaches and referrals from midwives, local authority and other multi-agency professionals, or parents themselves, in areas covered by our local teams or more widely through For Baby’s Sake CONNECT.
+We welcome contact and referrals from midwives, local authority staff and other multi-agency professionals, or parents in areas where we currently have funding and capacity

 Bring For Baby’s Sake to your local authority area